 Both are totally valid.
 You want to introduce us to the girl who your Nerd Herd MC is going to beat out for Homecoming Queen, because she’s involved in the plot.
 You also want to introduce us to some of the dumb jocks hanging out in the cafeteria and throwing bananas at each other because you want to provide dumb high school foils for said MC.

-Don’t forget that you’ve created these people and given them names and faces.
+Don’t forget that you’re the one creating characters in your story.
 You’ve got the added bonus of having “seen” them before.
 As a reader, though, we’re going in completely blind.
 The disadvantage of having a lot of characters is that it’s almost impossible to flesh them all out to the level where they come alive.
-I’d rather have fewer characters who are much more fleshed out and involved in the plot, than lots of characters who appear for a scene or two, don’t pop up again and remind me more of furniture than of human beings.
+When we’re considering “How many characters in a novel?”, I’d rather have fewer characters who are much more fleshed out and involved in the plot, than lots of secondary characters who appear for a scene or two, don’t pop up again and remind me more of furniture than of human beings.

 Strive for clarity, simplicity and not to overwhelm your reader.

-Struggling with when and how to add layers to your work?
-My professional eyes on your manuscript can help.
+Struggling with when and how to add secondary characters to your work?
+Hire me as your manuscript editor and we’ll work through it together.